The Population Resemblance Statistic: A Chi-Square Measure of Fit for Banking: Statistical properties of Population Resemblance

 \end{proposition}

-Since the true values of $p_j$ are typically unknown, the non-centrality parameter $\lambda$ cannot be calculated.
-Additionally, care is needed when interpreting $\lambda$, as the formula suggests a dependence on the sample size $n$.
-However, under the assumption that $p_j - p_{0j}$ decreases at a rate of $n^{-1/2}$, this dependence is offset, ensuring that $\lambda$ remains well-defined in the asymptotic framework.
+Since the true values of $p_j$ are typically unknown, direct evaluation of $\lambda$ is infeasible.
+Moreover, while the definition of $\lambda$ suggests a dependence on sample size $n$, it remains well-defined in the asymptotic framework due to the assumed $n^{-1/2}$ decay in the $\delta_j$.

 To address the challenge of $\lambda$ being unknown, we adopt a conservative approach by framing the problem in terms of the maximal non-centrality parameter under $\delta$-resemblance.
-This aligns with the concept of least favorable distributions, where test statistics are evaluated under the worst-case scenario within the null hypothesis, see \citet{reinhardt1961use}.
+This aligns with the concept of least favorable distributions, where test statistics are evaluated under the worst-case scenario within the null hypothesis, see \textcite{reinhardt1961use}.
 This approach allows us to construct robust decision-making critical values using the supremum of $\lambda$, defined as

-A crucial property of the non-central chi-square distribution underpins this framework.
-Specifically, the distribution satisfies a stochastic ordering property: for $\lambda \leq \lambda_{\mathrm{sup}}$ with fixed degrees of freedom $B-1$,